Detroit: Transit systems

+Passenger and freight rail

 Amtrak provides service to Detroit, operating its Wolverine service between Chicago and Pontiac.
 The Amtrak station is in New Center north of downtown.
-Intercity bus service is offered at the Detroit Bus Station.
-Greyhound Lines, Flixbus, Indian Trails, and Barons Bus Lines connect Detroit with numerous cities across the Midwest.

-Freight railroads

 Freight railroad operations in the city of Detroit are provided by Canadian National Railway, Canadian Pacific Railway, Conrail Shared Assets, CSX Transportation and Norfolk Southern Railway, each of which have local yards within the city.
 Detroit is also served by the Delray Connecting Railroad and Detroit Connecting Railroad shortlines.

 Airports

-Detroit Metropolitan Wayne County Airport (DTW), the principal airport serving Detroit, is located in nearby Romulus.

 Detroit Metropolitan Wayne County Airport (DTW), the principal airport serving Detroit, is in nearby Romulus.
-DTW is a primary hub for Delta Air Lines (following its acquisition of Northwest Airlines), and a secondary hub for Spirit Airlines.
+DTW is a primary hub for Delta Air Lines (following its acquisition of Northwest Airlines).
 The airport is connected to Downtown Detroit by the Suburban Mobility Authority for Regional Transportation (SMART) FAST Michigan route.

 Coleman A. Young International Airport (DET), previously called Detroit City Airport, is on Detroit's northeast side; the airport now maintains only charter service and general aviation.
 Willow Run Airport, in western Wayne County near Ypsilanti, is a general aviation and cargo airport.